vinay2047/project_arogya/README.md

 ## Overview

-JIVIKA enables users to upload prescriptions or reports (PDFs or images), which are processed by an AI model to extract key medical entities such as diseases, medicines, dosages, and doctors’ notes.
+Arogya enables users to upload prescriptions or reports (PDFs or images), which are processed by an AI model to extract key medical entities such as diseases, medicines, dosages, and doctors’ notes.
 This extracted data is then converted into a **knowledge graph**, allowing users to visualize relationships among their medical conditions, treatments, and healthcare providers.

 ---